Skip to content

 Huel Daily Greens Macronutrients

-The principal macronutrients that we obtain energy from food are carbohydrate, fat, protein and fibre.
-Huel Daily Greens contains 4g carbs, 0.2g fat, 0.9g protein and 1g fiber per 23-calorie serving.
+The principal macronutrients that we obtain energy from food are carbohydrates, fat, protein and fibre.
+Huel Daily Greens contains 4g carbs, 0.2g fat, 0.9g protein and 1g fibre per 23-calorie serving.

-Organic flaxseed and chia seeds both contain essential omega-3 fatty acids and fibre.
-Organic sprouted quinoa is grown in a nutrient-rich medium meaning it's even higher than quinoa seeds in several b-vitamins, particularly vitamin B12 which is extremely rare in plant-based foods.
+Flaxseed and chia seeds both contain essential omega-3 fatty acids and fibre.
+Sprouted quinoa is grown in a nutrient-rich medium, meaning it's even higher than quinoa seeds in several B vitamins, particularly vitamin B12 which is extremely rare in plant-based foods.

 Chlorella is the collective name for several species of green algae.
 These algae provide key micronutrients including B-vitamins, vitamin E, choline, phosphorus and iron, as well as essential fatty acids, amino acids and fibre.
 Spirulina or blue-green algae provides numerous vitamins and minerals and is high in protein.

-Black garlic extract is made from raw garlic that has been exposed to low heat and humidity to alter its taste, color and structure.
-It has been shown that its antioxidant components, including the polyphenol and flavonoids contents of black garlic, increase significantly with aging of the garlic.
+Black garlic extract is made from raw garlic that has been exposed to low heat and humidity to alter its taste, colour and structure.
+It has been shown that its antioxidant components, including polyphenols and flavonoids, increase significantly with aging of the garlic [4].

-Organic tomatoes are rich in vitamin A and phytonutrients, one of particular interest is lycopene, which is the pigment that gives tomatoes their red color, and is an antioxidant that’s been linked to better cardiovascular health.
+Tomatoes are rich in vitamin A and phytonutrients.
+One of particular interest is lycopene, which is the pigment that gives tomatoes their red colour, and is an antioxidant that’s been linked to better cardiovascular health [5].

-Organic acerola cherries (aka Malpighia emarginata) are grown in Central and South America and are rivaled by few other fruits in respect of their high vitamin C content, and also contains several phytonutrients such as flavonoids.
-Organic tart cherries are distinct from their sweet cousins and have a brighter red color.
-They contain a number of phytonutrients which may reduce inflammation.
+Acerola cherries (aka Malpighia emarginata) are grown in Central and South America and are rivaled by few other fruits in respect of their high vitamin C content, and also contains several phytonutrients such as flavonoids.
+Tart cherries are distinct from their sweet cousins and have a brighter red color.
+They contain a number of phytonutrients which may reduce inflammation [6].

-One of the first popularized ‘superfoods’, blueberries have a high number of polyphenolic compounds and anthocyanins, and there’s growing research on the positive effects of including blueberries for good brain health.
-However, organic hawthorn flower could be considered an even older ‘superfood’ containing antioxidants that could be beneficial for the heart which may explain why in the Middle Ages it was taken for a broken heart (though we’re a little skeptical of this claim!).
+One of the first popularised ‘superfoods’, blueberries have a high number of polyphenolic compounds and anthocyanins, and there’s growing research on the positive effects of including blueberries for good brain health [7,8].
+However, hawthorn flower could be considered an even older ‘superfood’, containing antioxidants that could be beneficial for the heart, which may explain why, in the Middle Ages, it was taken to cure a broken heart (though we’re a little sceptical of this claim!).

 Super Mushroom and Adaptogen Blend

 One popular adaptogen is ashwagandha, a herb used in Indian medicine.
-Ashwagandha has been shown to reduce cortisol (a stress hormone), which may help to lower stress levels over time.
-Another adaptogen, rhodiola root extract, has been shown to reduce fatigue, particularly stress-induced fatigue, such as exam stress.
-Lion’s mane mushroom has been shown to boost concentration and cognitionand possibly mitigate against the effects of depression and anxiety15.
-Cordycep mushrooms appear to improve a person's VO2 max, which means they can utilize more oxygen during intense exercise and thereby improve their performance
+Ashwagandha has been shown to reduce cortisol (a stress hormone), which may help to lower stress levels over time [10,11].
+Another adaptogen, rhodiola root extract, has been shown to reduce fatigue, particularly stress-induced fatigue, such as exam stress [12,13].
+Lion’s mane mushroom has been shown to boost concentration and cognition [14] and possibly mitigate against the effects of depression and anxiety [15].
+Cordyceps mushrooms appear to improve a person's VO2 max, which means they may promote increased oxygen utilisation during intense exercise and thereby improve performance [16,17].

-Ginseng mainly refers root of plants that belong to the genus Panax.
-The Huel Daily Greens Super Mushroom Adaptogen Complex contains three varieties.
-White ginseng is the dried root and has been shown to reduce reactive oxygen species, which can cause negative health effects, and it may do this by increasing the level of glutathione in cells.
+Ginseng mainly refers to the root of plants that belong to the genus Panax.
+Huel Daily Greens contains three varieties.
+White ginseng is the dried root and has been shown to reduce reactive oxygen species, which can cause negative health effects, and it may do this by increasing the level of glutathione in cells [18].
 Red ginseng is the root that’s been steamed and then dried.
-In certain groups, such as those with chronic illness and postmenopausal women, red ginseng may reduce symptoms of fatigue.
+In certain groups, such as those with chronic illness and post menopause, red ginseng may reduce symptoms of fatigue [19].

 Botanical Blend

-Cinnamon, a popular flavoring, may play a role in helping to control blood glucose levels and may also have antimicrobial attributes
+Cinnamon, a popular flavouring, may play a role in helping to control blood glucose levels [20] and may also have antimicrobial attributes [21].

 Echinacea is a herb that contains bioactive compounds called alkylamides.
-Research suggests that the alkylamides could modulate the immune response22 and decrease the odds of developing a common cold as well as the duration of experiencing cold symptoms
+Research suggests that the alkylamides could modulate the immune response [22] and decrease the odds of developing a common cold, as well as the duration of experiencing cold symptoms [23].

-Lemongrass leaf has been used in traditional medicine around the world, it contains a number of bioactive compounds such as flavonoids, alkaloids and tannins which together potentially exert anti-inflammatory effects29.
+Lemongrass leaf has been used in traditional medicine around the world.
+It contains a number of bioactive compounds such as flavonoids, alkaloids and tannins which together potentially exert anti-inflammatory effects [24].

 Probiotics in Huel Daily Greens